 His brothers couldn’t look past their familiarity.
 They don’t believe Him until after His resurrection (John 7:5; 1 Corinthians 15:7).
 His neighbors couldn’t look past their familiarity either.
 They reject Him because they had known Him since He was a boy (Matthew 13:53-58).

 Mary alone looks past her familiarity.
-She “treasured up” what was said about Him and “pondered it in her heart,” including what He said about Himself (Luke 2:19, 51).
+She “treasures up” what is said about Him and “ponders it in her heart,” including what He says about Himself (Luke 2:19, 51).
 Although she was His mother, she knew by faith He was more than just her child.

 Getting in over Her Head

 Parenting ordinary children is hard enough.
 Can you imagine being asked by God to raise His only Son?
 Mary had no parenting experience; she was a first-time mom!
 No doubt she felt inadequate and overwhelmed.
 How did she cope with the pressure?